 The digitizing process is needed when we want to transform our map into vector data.
 This process is aimed at tracing the map features, which later appear as coordinates in either point, line, or polygon format.
 Digitizing is essential in the case where our data cannot be instantly integrated with the other GIS data.
 In other words, it’s the conversion of raster data to vector data.
 The digitization can be done with various GIS software, which is able to export our output to the vector file.
 The most common GIS platform used for digitizing purposes is ArcGIS or QGIS.
 There you can do very detailed digitizing because these programs have a lot of options.
 I mean various objects, polygons, rivers, roads, etc, because of assorted ways of further customization of our digitized object.
 We are considering manual digitizing here.

 In this article, I would like to demonstrate to you how to digitize effectively the administrative units in Google Earth.
 I assume, that you don’t need as many details as you could get from these 2 GIS platforms mentioned above.
-If you are interested in only digitizing the boundary map or administrative region in order to prepare your data i.e. for interactive choropleth map, then this way should suit your purpose.
+If you are interested in only digitizing the boundary map or administrative region in order to prepare your data i.e. for an interactive choropleth map, then this way should suit your purpose.

 The primary attitudes of digitizing in Google Earth are:

-– toolbar easy in use
+– toolbar easy to use

 – instant access to the detailed satellite imagery